RachelGon/DIP/README.md

 # License Plate Recognition System

 This repository contains a Python application designed to recognize license plates from images using two different Optical Character Recognition (OCR) technologies: EasyOCR and Tesseract OCR.
-Users can choose the preferred OCR engine at runtime, making this a versatile tool for license plate detection in various environments.
+Users can choose the preferred OCR engine at runtime.

 ## Features